hkt456/scratch/README.md

 This repository contains my implementation of different elements in AI using PyTorch from scratch (as much as possible).

+> Currently working on activation functions and machine learning models

 ## Activation Functions

 PyTorch provides several activation functions that you can use in your neural network implementations.
 Here are some of the commonly used ones: